DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/camera-studio-guide/quick_reference_index.rst

 Filters
 ---------

-Please refer to the :ref:`Filters` page for more details.
+Please refer to the :ref:`Filters_full` page for more details.

 +-----------------------------+---------------------------------------------------------------------------------------------------+
 | Filters                     | Function                                                                                          |